inside.ewu.edu

 Pre-requisites: PLAN 503, PLAN 504, second year of graduate program.

-This is a case studies course focused on comprehensive planning demonstrating how the techniques from previous courses are applied in a comprehensive planning setting and how the functional areas of planning interact with the basic models learned in the previous courses.
+A case studies course focused on comprehensive planning demonstrating how the techniques from previous courses are applied in a comprehensive planning setting and how the functional areas of planning interact with the basic models learned in the previous courses.

 PLAN 507.
 ADVANCED PLANNING STUDIO.
 5 Credits.